 14 of 19

-This cute free pattern from My Creative Blog shows you how to create two different styles of crochet lemons (full size and slices) and then to string those into bunting.
+This cute free pattern shows you how to create two different styles of crochet lemons (full size and slices) and then to string those into bunting.
 The same idea could be used to make a crochet curtain tie-back, with either or both lemons worked into the design.

 This would make a great design for summer curtain ties and would work especially well in many kitchens.
 The basic design also gives you an idea of how to make bunting or tiebacks using any motif and hanging from a basic crochet chain.